CWanamaker enjoys reading, writing, and learning about the world around us.

 Underneath the major theme of technological networks is the connection between these structures and the political systems of today.
 As I've already mentioned, the author discusses a variety of governments, how they are structured, and then how "good" they are at serving the people.
 Furthermore, it is implied that not only does this technology serve as the basis of comparison, but it also serves as the infrastructure needed to change our form of government from a decentralized one to a peer-to-peer structure.

 Objectivity and Value

-Steven Johnson writes from a libertarian perspective and thus his approach to analyzing technology and politics is biased towards libertarian values.
-In Johnson's argument he uses the term "peer progressives" to describe people who support political freedom and believe in the supremacy of peer collaboration and giving the power back to the people.
-They also believe that systems modeled like the structure of the Internet are direction that we need to go as a society.
-In the perspective of the book, the Internet embodies freedom and localized governance at its fullest extent.
+Steven Johnson writes from a libertarian perspective; thus, his approach to analyzing technology and politics is biased towards libertarian values.
+He uses the term "peer progressives" to describe people who support political freedom and believe in the supremacy of peer collaboration and giving power back to the people.
+They also believe that systems modeled like the structure of the Internet are directions that we need to go as a society.
+From the perspective of the book, the Internet embodies freedom and localized governance to its fullest extent.

 Future Perfect by Steven Johnson